 The only predators of the tuatara are those which have been introduced including stouts, dogs, foxes, cats and rats.
 Rats are believed to have had one of the largest roles in their decline.
 As rats have been removed from the islands where they live they have seen population increases.

 A tuatara known as Henry bred at 100 years old in 2009.
 He needed to have a cancerous tumor removed before he could breed.

-Up until 2006 when it was phased out New Zealand’s five-cent coin featured a tuatara on one side.
+Up until 2006, when it was phased out, New Zealand’s five-cent coin featured a tuatara on one side.

 Tuataras are the only surviving members of the order Rhynchocephalia which mostly existed 200 million years ago.
+They live alongside dinosaurs

-Their name “tuatara” means “peaks on the back” in the Māori language.
+The name “tuatara” means “peaks on the back” in the Māori language.